kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 > Tip - Github Actions is an evolving product and it is **evolving fast**.
 [Check documentation for up-to-date usage](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)

-Github Actions can easily run command-line programs, and it can accompany **readme.md** serving as a live documentation on how to run the project.
+**Github Actions** lives and breathes command-line programs, and it accompanies **readme.md** serving as a live development documentation on the project.

-Here are some common workflows ideas to automate
+Here are some common workflows ideas:

 * Lint
-* Run Unit Test
+* Run Unit Test, Integration Test
-* Build Artifact
+* Build Artifact ( For Development, Test, Production )

-> Tip - You can encode base64 files with base64 before storing it in secrets
+> Tip - You can base64 encode signing certificates and store it in [secrets encrypted](https://docs.github.com/en/actions/reference/encrypted-secrets)

-Lets use Github Action to lint one of my github repository.

 ### Create First Github Action